-A baby could have several moles, and they may appear on the skin or mucous membranes of any part of the body (3).
-Most moles are brown, but some may also be in shades of pink, red, or black.
-Some moles may get darker with time.
-Other usual traits of moles include the presence of tiny hair and a raised texture.
+Several moles may appear on the skin or mucous membranes of any part of a baby’s body (3).
+These moles are mostly brown, but some may be red, black, or pinkish.
+Some moles may even get darker with time, have tiny hair over them, or have a raised texture.

-This post tells about the causes, symptoms, diagnosis, and treatment of moles in babies.
+This post informs about the causes, symptoms, diagnosis, and treatment of moles in babies.

 Different Types Of Moles